Document Management

 sudo apt install apache2

-3. Install and Configure mod_proxy:
+3. Install and Configure mod_proxy modules:

 sudo a2enmod proxy